darshangujraticodes/Java-Practice/JavaDoc.md

 4. Object is created with JVM but jvm require class file and so java compiler create byte code .class file which is then provided to jvm

 ### Need of an array

+to store multipls values and perform operation on multiple values at a time.